grasp-gg/source-map-peek/README.md

     source-map-peek [OPTIONS] FILE<:LINE>[:COLUMN]

-    --path           Print only the source path.
+    --path           Print only the source path (with line and column).
     --padding        Add padding for the preview.
 Default: 10 --map            Set custom path to the source map file if everything else fails --add-prefix     Add prefix to source map destination file